vivekmathema/OSTRFPD/README.md

 Both source and binaries of OSTRFPD have been successfully tested in Windows 7,10 and Linux Ubuntu 16.04 with correctly installed dependencies

+[ WE HIGHLY RECOMMEND YOU TO USE WINDOWS VERSION OF THE PYTHON SOURCE CODE AND PRE-COMPILED BINARIES FOR MORE STABLE RUNNING OF THE PROGRAM]

 ## Installation